PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:11:23
+Last updated: 2024-04-02 18:11:56
-Random Quote: Yesterday's home runs don't win today's games. - Babe Ruth
+Random Quote: Never apologize for showing feeling.
+When you do so, you apologize for truth. - Benjamin Disraeli